Frequently Asked Questions

 Q: If I do not pay my rent, what will happen?

 A: Review your lease – it should address repairs.
-It is a good idea to notify the manager of your request in writing, and document any subsequent attempts to get the repair made.
+It is a good idea to notify the manager of your maintenance requests in writing, and document any subsequent attempts to get the repair made.
 It is never a good idea to withhold rent in lieu of repairs being made, nor is it a good idea to move out without giving proper notice because of a maintenance problem.

 Q: What is proper notice?